Alan Trejo Player Props: Rockies vs. Mets

 Alan Trejo At The Plate

-- He has not hit a long ball in his 30 games this year.
+- In 31 games played this season, he has not hit a home run.

-- Trejo has driven in a run in eight games this season (26.7%), including two games with multiple runs batted in.
+- In nine games this year (29.0%), Trejo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.